 Azure Cloud Workstations Provide Drone Data Processing Superpower

 Historically, the team ran these image processing jobs on a physical, in-office workstation, which could take 3–5 days to process.
 Additionally, sometimes the processes would fail for some reason, and it could take 24 hours to see that result, only to then have to restart the job.
 Enter the technology solution: Dudek’s IT group teamed up with Workspot to implement Microsoft Azure Windows Virtual Desktop, which allows a smaller, more pared down piece of hardware like a Surface Go tablet to simultaneously connect to several powerful Azure workstations in the cloud.

 Where before, staff were needing 3–5 days to process a single job, now, they’re able to process multiple jobs in a single day.
 The technology has shifted from being the bottleneck to being the enabler.
 With staff located all around the United States, the team can receive a call to be across the country by the weekend, and then deploy staff, run the flight, process the data, and have a deliverable back in the client’s hands by Monday,

 On projects, time is money; and when a hurricane, earthquake, or fire strikes, mapping these natural disaster areas in one day versus several can literally mean the difference between life and death.

-For more information on how Dudek’s UAS team can save your project time and money, contact UAS Services Principal Steve Hochart.
+For more information on how Dudek’s Mapping and Surveying team can save your project time and money, contact Practice Director Steve Hochart.